-Fall and winter quarters.
+Winter and Spring quarters.
 Three hours a week.
 Credit: three quarter hours each.

 The course includes a study of geometric construction, similar and homothetic figures; properties of the triangle including the circum-circle, medians, bisectors, and altitudes; transversals, harmonic properties of circles, and inversion.
 Many miscellaneous theorems and exercises are presented for solution.